 Esther Roelofs and Simone Leenders, WorkWire

 The introduction of new workplace concepts, like Activity Based Working (ABW), is often accompanied by many “thou-shalt-nots”, as a traditional motivation method to promote behavioural change.
 Although rules and guidelines are necessary to communicate desired behavioural changes, they also often lead to resistance.

 WorkWire developed a new methodology called Workplace Nudging, that addresses behavioral challenges and psychological resistance to change in the workplace and is aimed at giving employees a gentle “push” in the right direction.

-The concept of Workplace Nudging is directed at influencing human behaviour, but does not force a particular choice.
+The concept of Workplace Nudging is based on two aspects, and directed at influencing human behaviour, but does not force a particular choice.
 It has a positive nature, as it focusses on offering attractive alternatives for current behaviour habits.

 Esther Roelofs, Managing Partner at WorkWire: As a workplace strategist and psychologist, Esther lives at the intersection of business objectives and workplace design.
 For more than 15 years, Esther has helped clients reshape their workplace decision-making process by defining the strategic business objectives that can be enabled through innovative design solutions.
 She has learned that great places to work are always focused on the people who work there.
 Esther is co-creator of Workplace Nudging, a change methodology that addresses behavioral challenges and psychological resistance to change in the workplace.